Butter Tart Bars

 Combine the other ingredients.
 Add to the butter/sugar mixture in the pot and stir, then keep stirring until all ingredients are well-mixed.

 1 1/2 tbsp. vinegar

 Avoid over-browned bottoms by double panning or place a cookie sheet on a lower oven rack.

-- Pour topping mixture over base and spread out so all areas are covered.
+- Pour topping mixture over base and spread out with a spoon until base mixture is covered.